-In April 2020, Lineage received a loan for \$523,000 from Axos Bank under the PPP contained within the new Coronavirus Aid, Relief and Economic Security ("CARES") Act.
+In April 2020, Lineage received a loan for \$523,000 from Axos Bank under the PPP contained within the Coronavirus Aid, Relief and Economic Security ("CARES") Act.
 The PPP loan has a term of two years, is unsecured, and is guaranteed by the U.S. Small Business Administration ("SBA").
 The loan carries a fixed interest rate of one percent per annum, with the first six months of interest deferred.
 Under the CARES Act and Paycheck Protection Program Flexibility Act, Lineage will be eligible to apply for forgiveness of all loan proceeds used to pay payroll costs, rent, utilities and other qualifying expenses during the 24-week period following receipt of the loan, provided that Lineage maintains its employment and compensation within certain parameters during such period.
 Not more than 40% of the forgiven amount may be for non-payroll costs.
 If the conditions outlined in the PPP loan program are adhered to by Lineage, all or part of such loan could be forgiven.
 Lineage believes that all or a substantial portion of the PPP loan is eligible for forgiveness within one year and classifies the loan as a short-term liability.
-However, Lineage cannot provide any assurance whether the PPP loan will ultimately be forgiven by the SBA.
-Any forgiven amounts will not be included in Lineage's taxable income.
-Lineage applied for full forgiveness of the PPP loan on September 30, 2020.
+On December 27, 2020, the Consolidated Appropriations Act, 2021 (CAA) was signed into law, retroactively allowing a deduction of the expenses that gave rise to the PPP loan forgiveness, that was previously denied under the CARES Act.
+California has partially adopted the federal tax treatment.
+On February 17, 2021, California issued an Immediate Action Agreement, allowing companies to deduct up to \$150,000 in expenses covered by the PPP loan.
+Any forgiven amounts will not be included in Lineage's taxable income for federal or California purposes.
+Lineage applied for forgiveness of the PPP loan on September 30, 2020, and on May 13, 2021, received notice that the PPP loan was forgiven in full.